nickth3man/mymiamidoctor/memory-bank/WEBSITE_HOSTING_PLAN.md

   - Global CDN
   - Easy scaling options
 - **Cons**:
-  - Requires more technical knowledge than Vercel/Netlify
+  - Requires more technical knowledge than Netlify
   - Less Next.js-specific optimization
 - **Best For**: Teams who already use DigitalOcean services
 - **Ease of Use**: ★★★☆☆ (Moderate)